swcarpentry/website/_posts/2016/07/2016-07-26-more-on-instructor-training.md

 :   We will start notifying people in a few weeks
     (i.e., the second half of August).

+**In what time zones will classes take place?**
+:   We haven't decided yet,
+    but they will be aimed at different timezones so that we can accommodate the widest possible range of participants.

 **Will you offer more open-enrollment classes in future?**
 :   Yes.